 Set the Standards Right Away

-We’re talking open house or first day of school here.
+We’re talking open house or the first day of school here.
 Set the standards immediately.
-Make sure your students walk out of your classroom for the very first time with a clear idea of your expectations for the year.
+Ensure your students walk out of your classroom for the first time with a clear idea of your expectations for the year.
 This should include their behavior, their work ethic, your policies and procedures, and more.
 They should know that you will not accept disruption, late work, or cheating, and their parents should know it too.
 You may wish to create an entire document full of your standards and expectations to go over on the first day of class, and you can even have students take it home and get it signed for a grade.
-Remember that you can always loosen the reins a little once you’ve established a good rapport with your students, but it’s much harder to tighten things up after your students see you as a nice or “easy” teacher.
-We’re not suggesting you be harsh or rude from the start, but you should set the standards and establish the expectations right away so your students and their parents know that you mean business.
-In addition to discussing your expectations with your students and their parents, it’s also a good idea to have the main point behind each standard posted in your classroom.
+In addition to discussing your expectations with your students and their parents, it’s also a good idea to have a main point behind each standard posted in your classroom.
 This can even be effective for older students who may need a regular reminder of what they agreed to on that first day of the new school year.

 “Sell” Your Class

 Students always come into a new class with some level of expectation regarding what the class is about and how easy or hard it will be.
 Some teachers have a reputation for being easy or hard, or the class itself may seem like an easy A or a class that’s impossible to pass.
 No matter where you or your class stand on the scale of what students think, it’s important to sell your class at the start of each year, particularly if you teach middle school or high school.
-Students naturally take some classes more seriously while they unintentionally view others as classes they don’t have to try very hard in, and you want to ensure that not only are you providing a valuable education to your students, but you also want them to see the value in your class.
 Explain why the skills you teach are vital to their future success, have them begin the year with a project regarding what skills they expect to learn in your class, or find another way to show them how important your class is.
-When you combine this idea of “selling” your class with setting expectations right from the start, you’ll more likely have invested students who see the value in your class and who are happy to uphold your standards and meet your expectations.
+When you combine this idea of “selling” your class with setting expectations right from the start, you’ll more likely have invested students who see your class’s value and are happy to uphold your standards and meet your expectations.

 Establish Good Communication

 Communication with parents, colleagues, and administrators is of the utmost importance, particularly at the start of a new school year.
-Tell your parents how you can be contacted and be responsive when they do try to get in touch with you.
+Tell parents how you can be contacted and be responsive when they try to contact you.
 Make sure you know what is expected of you as a colleague and employee, and be open and honest about concerns, questions, or any issues that arise throughout the year.
 Establishing good communication with those you must interact with will serve you as the year goes on.
 The more you can establish a good rapport and let others know you are there for them, the better your year will be.